DarrenCoppinger/milestone-project-2/README.md

 The map controls have been customised to so that the map style control buttons are located at the bottomo of the map in the center of the interface.
 The zoom and street view controls have also been moved to the center of the right hand side of the interface.
 The full screen control feature has also been turned off.

-The a search with autocomplete functionality has been included in the map.
-The searches in this box have been limited to the Ireland of Ireland as much as is possible.
+A search box (or Place Autocomplete card) with autocomplete functionality has been included in the map, this is achieve using a google "Place Autocomplete widget".
+Radio buttons in the search box allow the user tp filter the types of predictions that the autocomplete returns.
+These filters are by establishments, address and geocodes.
+The searches in this box have been limited to the Ireland of Ireland as much as is possible this is achieved using the strictBounds function and defining the coordinates around Ireland.

+Google marker clustering has also been applied to the map to allow markers placed close together to be combined when the maps is zoomed out.

+Infowindows have been included on all markers on the map.
+When a particular marker is clicked an infowindow will be displayed with information on the location and image and a link for futher information on location or associated writer.

 ### Features left to Implement
 Due to time constraints the writers page of the website was not implemented.